 Our Private Patient Liaison Officer is dedicated to helping you through each stage of your hospitalisation.

 As a private patient, you will enjoy peace of mind knowing you, your child or family member will receive the highest standard of medical services along with the special privileges of private care such as:

-•Welcome pack and free voucher at the Hospital Coffee Shop (for overnight admissions)
+- Free voucher at the Hospital Coffee Shop

 By using your private health insurance, you are helping Wimmera Health Care Group to maintain facilities and provide more equipment and services.
 Your choice to be a private patient will make a real contribution to the future of local health services.